Ellen Page Marries Longtime Partner, Her Fans Become Ecstatic

 — nat ????️???? #20GAYTEEN (@lgbtDemetria) January 3, 2018

-One twitter user even joked about Ellen Page being off the market due to the marriage.
+One Twitter user even joked about Ellen Page being off the market due to the marriage.

 Congratulations, also condolences to all the queer ladies now that @EllenPage is off the market. https://t.co/5gzfeBNBd1